Ubinas: 2013–2014 eruption and later episodes

 A new eruption period started on 2 September 2013 with a phreatic explosion, which was followed by more events in the next few days.
 Strong but variable seismic activity, the observation of thermal anomalies in satellite images and the exhalation of gases characterized this eruption period.
 Lava effusion began in the summit crater in 2014 and increased after the 2014 Iquique earthquake, culminating in an explosive eruption on April 19, 2014.
 Volcanic activity decreased afterwards until September 2014.
 The eruptions were accompanied by earthquakes, rumbling noises from the volcano, ash fall and the forceful ejection of large blocks.
 In light of the volcanic activity, Peru declared a state of emergency in August 2013 and evacuated the village of Querapi at Ubinas, whose population returned in 2016; The evacuation of the town of Ubinas was also considered.
 The 2006 and 2013–2017 activity induced the Peruvian government to invest additional resources in volcano monitoring.

 After these events, in 2015–2017 the volcano often persistently released ash and gas, accompanied by earthquakes as well as occasional explosions and eruption columns.
 In April 2015, for example, activity at Ubinas led to a declaration of emergency for the districts surrounding the volcano, then in September of the same year an eruption generated a 4 km eruption column that produced ash fall in the region, leading to evacuations.

 On 18 June 2019, earthquake activity increased and a new eruption commenced on 24 June, with eruption columns rising 5 km above the summit crater.
 The most energetic eruption episode took place on 19 July 2019 with three major explosions.
-The explosions and ash emissions triggered evacuations and impacted 29,703 people in various districts of the Puno and Tacna Regions, as well as Bolivia.
+The explosions and ash emissions triggered evacuations and impacted 29,703 people in various districts of the Puno and Tacna Regions, as well as Bolivia and Argentina.
 Since then the volcano has been active with ash and steam emissions, earthquakes and lahars.
+In May 2023, an increase of seismic activity preceded a new eruption that commenced on 22 June 2023.
+This eruption petered out at the end of the year, while lahars descended its slopes.